searx/searx/docs/dev/engine_overview.rst

 general engine configuration
 ----------------------------

-It is required to tell searx what results can the engine provide.
-The arguments can be inserted in the engine file, or in the settings file (normally ``settings.yml``).
-The arguments in the settings file override the one in the engine file.
+It is required to tell searx the type of results the engine provides.
+The arguments can be set in the engine file or in the settings file (normally ``settings.yml``).
+The arguments in the settings file override the ones in the engine file.

-Really, it is for most options no difference if there are contained in the engine-file or in the settings.
-But there is a standard where to place specific arguments by default.
+It does not matter if an options is stored in the engine file or in the settings.
+However, the standard way is the following:

-engine-file
+engine file
 ~~~~~~~~~~~

 +---------------------+-----------+-----------------------------------------+